mailgun/documentation/source/user_manual.rst

  recipient             Intended recipient.
  domain                Domain that sent the message. message-headers       String list of all MIME headers dumped to a JSON string (order of headers preserved).
- Messsage-Id           String id of the original message delivered to the recipient.
+ Message-Id            String id of the original message delivered to the recipient.
  "custom variables"    Your own custom JSON object included in the header of the original message (see :ref:`manual-customdata`). timestamp             Number of seconds passed since January 1, 1970 (see `securing webhooks`_). token                 Randomly generated string with length 50 (see `securing webhooks`_).